EdDuarte/website/content/posts/about.md

 polyglot persistence that handles high amounts of traffic and massive multivariate series data sets.

-Previously worked at [Ubiwhere](http://www.ubiwhere.com/en/) as a backend developer on a business process modeling and integration platform, and as a mobile developer in various Android and iOS applications for brands like [Citibrain](http://www.citibrain.com/en/solutions/smart-parking/) (in
+Before that I worked at [Ubiwhere](http://www.ubiwhere.com/en/) as a backend developer on a business process modeling and integration platform, and as a mobile developer in various Android and iOS applications for brands like [Citibrain](http://www.citibrain.com/en/solutions/smart-parking/) (in